This chapter explains the foundations of asynchronous programming in JavaScript.

 : exercises/async-js/map_cb_test.mjs

-In many situations, on either browsers or Node.js, you have no choice, you must use asynchronous code.
+In many situations, on either browsers or Node.js, we have no choice: We must use asynchronous code.
 In this chapter, we have seen several patterns that such code can use.
 All of them have two disadvantages:

 The first disadvantage becomes less severe with Promises (covered in the next chapter) and mostly disappears with async functions (covered in the chapter after next).